-Webinar: A New Era for Gridded Passive Microwave Data at the NASA NSIDC DAAC
+Webinar: A New Era for Gridded Passive Microwave Data at NASA's NSIDC DAAC

 Satellite passive microwave sensors provide particularly useful Earth observations as they can 'see’ through clouds and collect measurements both day and night.
 Join us to learn more about a new, enhanced-resolution passive microwave dataset!